Architectural and urban project

 ManagerLearning objectivesAccording to the 6th IPCC report published in February 2022, sea levels could rise by 60 cm to 1.10 meters by 2100.
 This rise in sea levels increases the frequency and impact of storms and marine submersions.

 Today, 60% of the world’s population lives less than 60km from the shore.
 In mainland France, which has 5,500 km of coastline, 1 in 8 French people live in a coastal community, i.e. almost 8 million inhabitants.
-According to INSEE, this figure is set to increase by 50% by 2040.
+According to INSEE, this figure is set to increase by 50% between now and 2040.

 This growing urbanization is reinforcing the artificialization of shorelines, which are increasingly losing their role as a buffer between land and sea.This contradiction between the attraction of the coastline and the increase in risks can be found all over the world, leading many architects to consider adaptation measures by rethinking the habitability or way of living in coastal areas.